 Our research and development activities involve the controlled use of potentially hazardous substances, including chemical and biological materials.
 We and our suppliers are subject to federal, state and local laws and regulations in the United States governing the use, manufacture, storage, handling and disposal of medical and hazardous materials.
 Although we believe that we and our suppliers' procedures for using, handling, storing and disposing of these materials comply with legally prescribed standards, we and our suppliers cannot completely eliminate the risk of contamination or injury resulting from medical or hazardous materials.
 As a result of any such contamination or injury, we may incur liability or local, city, state or federal authorities may curtail the use of these materials and interrupt our business operations.
-In the event of an accident, we could be held liability or local city, state or federal authorities may curtail the use of these materials and interrupt our business operations.
-In the event of an accident, we could be held liability could exceed our resources.
+In the event of an accident, we could be held liable for damages or penalized with fines, and the liability could exceed our resources.
 We do not have any insurance for liabilities arising from medical or hazardous materials.
 Compliance with applicable environmental laws and regulations is expensive, and current or future environmental regulations may impair our research, development and production efforts, which could harm our business, prospects, financial condition or results of operations.